DynamoDS/DynamoPrimer/05_Geometry-for-Computational-Design/5-7_meshes.md

 > 1. NURBS Surface - moving a control point has influence that extends across the shape
 2. Mesh geometry - moving a vertex has influence only on adjacent elements

 One analogy that can be helpful is to compare a vector image (composed of lines and curves) with a raster image (composed of individual pixels).
-If you zoom into a vector image, the curves remain crisp and clear, while zooming into a raster image results in seeing individual pixels.
-In this analogy, NURBS surfaces can be compared to a vector image, while a Mesh behaves similarly to a raster image.
+If you zoom into a vector image, the curves remain crisp and clear, while zooming into a raster image results in seeing individual pixels become larger.
+In this analogy, NURBS surfaces can be compared to a vector image because there is a smooth mathematical relationship, while a Mesh behaves similarly to a raster image with a set resolution.

 ### Mesh Toolkit
 Dynamo's mesh capabilities can be extended by installing the [Mesh Toolkit](https://github.com/DynamoDS/Dynamo/wiki/Dynamo-Mesh-Toolkit) package.
 The Dynamo Mesh Toolkit provides tools to import Meshes from external file formats, create a Mesh from Dynamo geometry objects, and manually build Meshes by their vertices and indices.
 The library also provides tools to modify Meshes, repair Meshes, or extract horizontal slices for use in fabrication.